jrsr5599/Project-2/README.md

 * THEN the user is presented with a login page to either login or create an account

-* WHEN the user chooses a search parameter, either song, album or artist
+* WHEN the user searches for their favorite artist

-* THEN the user is presented with the search results based on their input
+* THEN the user is presented with the albums by that artist

 * WHEN the user clicks the add button

-* THEN the user can add the song, album or artist to their favorite list
+* THEN the user can add their favorite album by that artist to a favorite list

-* WHEN the user adds to the favorite list, they are able to remove or add more music
+* WHEN the user adds to the favorite list, they are able to remove or add more albums

 ## Resources